About me

 My main research interest is in interpretable AI.
 As someone that likes provable answers to problems, black-boxes drive me crazy.
 I have published a thesis trying to tackle a subset of General AI that uses a “white-box” approach.
 That paper is called General Game Playing as a Bandit-Arms Problem: A Multiagent Monte-Carlo Solution Exploiting Nash Equilibria.
 It combines methods from Game Theory and Machine Learning to solve non-deterministic games (like chess) using a simulated multi-agent system that I have implemented on GitHub.

 I am also passionate about Math Art, and have drawn a lot of my inspiration from Bob Bosch.
 Many of my artworks have research papers behind them describing the methodology and approach to creating the final images.
-That art will be posted on madebymath.art.
+My art will be posted on madebymath.art.

 My career